 Survey data indicate that MEPs operate primarily for the benefit of children.
-Of the cases registered with the reporting provinces on March 31, 2003, the large majority included a support amount for children.
-This included 97% of the caseload for British Columbia, 91% for Prince Edward Island, 90% for Saskatchewan, 81% for Alberta and 75% for Ontario.
-A more detailed breakdown of these numbers in Figure 2 shows that the proportion of cases involving support solely for children ranged from 67% in Ontario to 93% in British Columbia.
-Spouse with children cases ranged from 2% of cases in Alberta to 8% in Ontario, and spouse only support cases accounted for 2% of cases in Alberta and British Columbia, the proportion rising to 9% in Ontario.
+Of the cases registered with the reporting provinces on March 31, 2004, the large majority included a support amount for children.
+This included 97% of the caseload for British Columbia, 96% for New Brunswick, 91% for Prince Edward Island, 90% for Saskatchewan, 79% for Alberta and 73% for Ontario.
+A more detailed breakdown of these numbers in Figure 2 shows that the proportion of cases involving support solely for children ranged from 65% in Ontario to 93% in British Columbia.
+Spouse with children cases ranged from 2% of cases in Alberta to 8% in

+Ontario and New Brunswick, and spouse only support cases accounted for 2% of cases in Alberta and British Columbia, the proportion rising to 9% in Ontario.
 These proportions remained almost unchanged from the previous year.

-Figure 2 Maintenance enforcement cases enrolled, by type of recipient, at March 31, 20031
+Figure 2 Maintenance enforcement cases enrolled, by type of recipient, at March 31, 2004